joeymukherjee/Stock-Market-App/README.md

 # StonksJM - Mobile
-This is a simple app that helps users track their favorite stonks.
+This is a simple app that helps users track their favorite stonks and see their value in a portfolio that is kept manually for now.
 This is not a real time watchlist.

 You will need to get your own API keys.
 They're all free.
 To get started, [follow these instructions.](https://github.com/joeymukherjee/Stock-Market-App/blob/master/lib/keys/api_keys.dart)

 This app proudly uses the [Financial Modeling Prep API](https://financialmodelingprep.com/developer/docs/) to download stock quotes and information.